what is payday super?

 For some employers, there could be some short-term challenges when Payday Super comes into effect.
 However, once set up, it will mean stabilised cashflow and reduced super liability.

-Although the legislation has not yet passed, there are measures employers can take to be prepared.
+There are measures employers can take to be prepared.
 Check out our Payday Super checklist for employers:

 Review payroll systems and processes: